WICG/webcomponents/proposals/Template-Instantiation.md

 list.createInstance({items: [{class: 'baz', value: 'baz', label: 'hello world'}]});
 ```

-In fact, when `update` method of `TemplateInstance` is subsequently called, we might need to create more template parts and remove some since the number of elements in the array for looping (“items” in this case) can change from one update to another.
+In fact, when the `update` method of `TemplateInstance` is subsequently called, we might need to create more template parts and remove some, since the number of elements in the array for looping (“items” in this case) can change from one update to another.

-As suggested by others in the past discussions, we propose to use nested templates for these cases:
+As suggested by others in past discussions,fo these cases  we propose to use nested templates:

 ```
 <template type="with-for-each" id="list">